jessicarush/javascript-notes/polyfilling_and_transpiling.md

 #### Step 6.
 Babel scripts

 Instead of running Babel directly from the command line we're going to put our commands in npm scripts which will use our local version.
-Simply add a "scripts" field to your `package.json` and put the babel command inside there as build.
+Simply add to "scripts" in to your `package.json` and put the babel command inside there as build.

 ```json
 ...